tarun-choudhary/intro/index.md

 ### Intro:

-Hii there I'm Tarun choudhary  and people known me as **_Tarun_** **_racer_**, i have won many prizes on the state level.
+Hii there I'm Tarun choudhary  and people known me as **_Tarun_** **_racer_**, i have won many prizes on the school zonal level.
 Now I'm persuing graduation.
 .Right now living in Sangam vihar Delhi and i'm state level boxing champion 🏆